 Sometimes the only symptom of trouble in the TMJ is headaches in the morning.
 Waking up every day with a headache may be a sign that you are unknowingly clenching or grinding your teeth at night, and causing the jaw some distress.

 The best treatment for TMJ pain is a combination of manual therapy and acupuncture.
 Manual care can consist of mobilizations, soft tissue work for the surrounding muscles and exercises.
-This combination is very effective at encouraging the joint to move like it is supposed to.
+Our acupuncturist finds this combination is very effective at encouraging the joint to move like it is supposed to.
 What happens in acupuncture treatment with Dr. Jenn.

 But what about the pain component?
 Of course, the manual therapy will help to decrease pain, but acupuncture can help decrease the pain even faster!
 Acupuncture stimulates the release of endorphins and other biological chemicals that help to alleviate pain.
 It has even been suggested that a major nerve bundle that is located around the TMJ, and can be responsible for some of the facial pain associated with TMJ disorder, can have it’s pain signals dampened by acupuncture.